mcruguda/UK223_LB1_MiniTwitter/README.md

 I could not completely finish the Project, alot of the API endpoints are made but not yet implemented, they work if used through thunderclient/postman but are not connected to the client frontend yet.
 Furthermore as specified on top, the Roles have to be created manually at the moment.
 Admin/Moderator functionality are not yet implemented!

+### Bugs

+There's a few bugs like for example after creating the first tweet or comment on a tweet the backend crashes, it will restart by itself and should work from then on out.
+This is due to the list being empty not being handled properly because I didn't have the time.